Exhibiting portraiture by Art & Soul

 We too came together via Zoom and have sustained each other through the creation of an online gallery which complements our physical gallery in Gabriel's Wharf on London's southbank, and have learned, together how to better spread the message of how our art - if it finds a place in your heart - can enliven your walls or provide solace.
 Skylark also has a number, like me, of commissionable portrait artists.

-To read the full blog, please click here.
+To read my full blog for art collective Skylark Galleries click here.

 To visit our online catalogue, please click here.